 In fact, the Manichaean canon found at Medinet Madi in Lower Egypt is translated into Coptic.
 A second papyrus, also in Coptic dialect, reports a modification of Gnostic writings, dating from the mid-third to early fourth century.
 Here too, a religious community felt the need to collect the existing material and to pre sent it into a 'book.
 "They drew mainly from the Gnostics of Upper Egypt - ophites, barbelogno stics and followers of Seth.
-With the discovery of the papyrus, works have thus far only come to light through the refutations of Plotinus (204-270), such as the apocalypses of Zostrian, Allogene or Meso, the Egyptian gospel or the Wisdom of Jesus Christ.

-Egypt also brings us the Corpus of Hermetic writings, the collection of which was implemented towards the end of the third century.
-The Egyptian Thoth, which the Greeks assimilate to their Hermes, he presents himself as the announcer or receiver of revelations.
+With the discovery of the papyrus, works have thus far only come to light through the refutations of Plotinus (204-270), such as the apocalypses of Zostrian, Allogene or Meso, the Egyptian gospel or the Wisdom of Jesus Christ to their Hermes, he presents himself as the announcer or receiver of revelations.
 Pla tonic, Aristotelian, Stoic and Neoplatonic elements are mixed in. sides together, with sometimes Jewish and more often Iranian traits.
 It is not clear whether a hermetic community existed.
 The mysteries, when they are mentioned, are 'mysteries of the word,' not of worship.
 We should at least mention other collections of the same type, such as the sibylline (partly Jewish) or the Chaldean oracles.